Eth-H/ResourceSummaries/guides/unix/info/filesystem.md

                 net - network config
                 vm - use of kernels virtual mem

-    /run
+## /run
-    //info about running sys since last boot
-    //storage of transient state files (these contain run-time information that may or may not need to be written early in the boot process and which does not require preserving across reboots)
+    info about running sys since last boot storage of transient state files (these contain run-time information that may or may not need to be written early in the boot process and which does not require preserving across reboots)
-        //distribtuion specifc files, some distros mount partitions here /run/media
-        // /run predecesor (didnt allow earily writing into the boot process), generally now symlinks to /run /var/run
+        /run/media - distro specifc files, some distros mount partitions here /var/run - /run predecesor (didnt allow earily writing into the boot process), generally now symlinks to /run

-    /tmp
+## /tmp
-        //temporay files, these are cleany up in a certain amount of time
+    temporay files, these are cleany up in a certain amount of time

-    /etc
+## /etc
-    //core system global configeration files, EG grub, ufw /etc/default
+    core system global configeration files, EG grub, ufw /etc/default
-        //Contains items to be automounted on boot /etc/fstab
+        /etc/fstab - contains items to be automounted on boot
         //system infomation
             //multi-platform
                /etc/os-release
-            //debian based, debian:, ubuntu:, mint:
-                /etc/{}-release
-            //arch based
+            /etc/{}-release - debian, ubuntu, mint based
-                /etc/arch-release
+            /etc/arch-release - arch based
+        /etc/inittab - initrd config

-    /usr (unix system resources)
+## /usr (unix system resources)
+files for all/multi users
     //multi user config files
         /usr/share
             /usr/share/doc
         //data
         //libraries

-        /usr/bin
+    symlinked binaries - /bin, /sbin
-        //local binaries, can put user defined binaries here /usr/local/bin
+    /usr/local/bin - local binaries, can put user defined binaries here

-    /var
+## /var
-    //info subject to quick change over the course of system operation
-    //system logging, user tracking, caches
+info subject to quick change over the course of system operation system logging, user tracking, caches
-        //variables
-        //application cache
+    variables
-            /var/cache
+        /var/cache - application cache
-        //contains dynamic data libraries and files
+        /var/lib - contains dynamic data libraries and files

-            /var/lib
+    /var/lock

-    /var/lock (contains lock files created by programs to indicate that they are using a particular file or device), /var/log (contains log files), /var/run (contains PIDs and other system information that is valid until the system is booted again) and /var/spool (contains mail, news and printer queues).
+        contains lock files created by programs to indicate that they are using a particular file or device /var/log - contains log files
+    /var/run
+        contains PIDs and other system information that is valid until the system is booted again /var/spool - contains mail, news, printer queues

-    /opt
+## /opt
-    //Optional application software packages.
+    optional application software packages

-    /srv
+## /srv
-    //site-specific data which are served by the system
+    site-specific data which are served by the system

 # types